threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/calendar/readme.md

 ## Technical Requirements

-We will take advantga e of the caldav protocol
-What kind of info do we need on an event ?.
+We will take advantga e of the caldav protocol and the icalendar mime type What kind of info do we need on an event ?.

 - peoples attached